dophist/kaldi-lstm/standard/README.md

 ## TODO
 * bi-directional LSTM
 * Now both vector and matrix representations are used mixed for computation, seems a little redundent.
 May add DiffSigmoid, DiffTanh to CuVector to clean it up.
 * Standard LSTM is vulnerable to gradient exploding if sequences are long and the date set is big.
-Currently I implement a modified L2 weight max-norm regularizaiton, may add gradient regularization later to further stablize the training.
+Currently I implement a modified L2 weight max-norm regularizaiton, may add gradient regularization later to further stablize the training
-* To achieve targets delay, it seems not efficient enough to shift features comparing to targets modification, I may add a kaldi-style "pipe" bin to do "online delay" of targets.
-But currently, doing time shift on features is just fine and not the performance bottle-neck.
+* implement RMS-prop update to make BPTT more robust(the algorithm is unpublished, but can be found in hinton's coursera NN course)